-- Nails must be short and clean.

-- No nail polish may be worn.

-- The wearing of artificial acrylic/gel nails, dip, or anything requiring UV light is prohibited while providing patient care.
+- Nails must be short and clean. - No nail polish, nail art, or stickers may be worn - The wearing of artificial acrylic/gel nails, dip, or anything requiring UV light is prohibited while providing patient care.

 Make-up

 - Make-up will be subdued. - False eyelashes are prohibited.